 It is not too late for Government skills development managers to reach beyond the linear, step by step delivery system in TVET.
 It is now time to explore and search for more inclusive ways to engage the country's workforce in mastering new technologies to live better, and the economy can get into a higher gear.

 When, where, and how the training is delivered is not of great importance as long as the trainees meet the skills standards set by Industry.
 No acceptable skills…no job.

-Curriculum from many Colleges meeting international standards is also published on the Web as well and if industry has endorsed this, why are we wasting millions have each country struggle to develop "national “standards.
-There are no national standards. in technology.
-So, isn't it time for investment to go somewhere else where there is yet not much developed?
+Curriculum from many Colleges meeting international standards is plenty on the Web.
+If the industry has endorsed this, why are countries wasting millions to develop "national standards".
+There are no national standards in technology.
+Isn't it time for the investment to go somewhere else where there is not much development?

-With the growing access to the internet in many rural villages, these modules can easily be learned by students on their own or with help of tutors.
+With the growing access to the internet in rural villages, students can quickly learn these modules with tutors' help.
 They don't have to leave their present job or pay for board and lodging or transport.